Yankees vs. Tigers Player Props Betting Odds

-Player prop bet odds for Spencer Torkelson, Gleyber Torres and others are available when the Detroit Tigers host the New York Yankees at Comerica Park on Monday (at 6:40 PM ET).
+Player prop betting options for Spencer Torkelson, Gleyber Torres and others are available in the Detroit Tigers-New York Yankees matchup at Comerica Park on Tuesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!